-Oslo is the largest city and capital of Norway and it's both a municipality and a county.
+Oslo is the largest city and is the capital of Norway.
+Additionally, it is both a municipality and a county.
 Oslo is the governmental and economic center of the country and a center for trade, industry, shipping, and finance.
 Oslo is a global city that has been ranked first in terms of quality of life among European cities but also the second-most expensive city in the world following Tokyo.
-In 2015, Oslo has a population of 648,000.
+In 2015, Oslo had a population of 648,000.
+The population in 2018 is up to 673,469.

 Oslo has been known by many names over its long history, which dates back to about 1000 AD.
 In 1624, the city was destroyed by a fire and moved closer to Akershus Castle and renamed Christiania for King Christian IV.
 It was later called Kristiania due to a spelling reform before its original Norwegian name was returned in 1925.